A smooth sale – from start to finish

 The trustees step

-Things keep moving with the set up of your EOT trustee company.
-As part of our standard package, three human “trustees” are recommended – one founder, one employee, and one independent person.
+Things keep moving with the set up of the EOT trustee company.
+Our view is that three human “trustees” works best – one founder, one employee, and one independent person.
 Want more?
 It's possible, but you’ll pay a little extra to cover the admin.

 Your to-do list

-• Establish who your initial trustees will be
+• Establish who the initial trustees will be

 • Provide personal details of the chosen trustees